MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD01_LAB_MANUAL.md

      - Controller name: **AnimalsController**
      - Template: **MVC Controller - Empty**

-20. Add **using** statements to the controller for the following namespaces:
+20. Add **using** statement to the controller for the following namespace:

       - **AnimalMvc.Models**